 - A few textured images (preferably at least 2500 pixels by 2500 pixels).

 The process we’ll be using will combine a few images with minor adjustments to create our brush.
-The images I’m using are from the Pavement Textures – Part I and Concrete Textures sets at Vandelay Premier.
-If you’re not a Vandelay Premier member you can substitute other images that you have available and the process will be very similar.
+The images I’m using are from the Pavement Textures and Concrete Textures sets at Vandelay Design.
+Of course, you can also use your own textures if you prefer.

 Here are the images we’re using: